-Net deferred tax assets have not been brought to account as it is not probable within the immediate future that tax profits will be available against which deductible temporary differences and tax losses can be utilised.
-The recoupment of available tax losses as at 30 June 2023 is contingent upon the following:
+Net deferred tax assets of the tax consolidated group have not been brought to account as it is not probable within the immediate future that tax profits will be available against which deductible temporary differences and tax losses can be utilised.
+The recoupment of available tax losses as at 30 June 2024 is contingent upon the following:

-- (i) The Group deriving future assessable income of a nature and an amount sufficient to enable the benefit from the deductions for the losses to be realised; - (ii) The Group continues to comply with the conditions for deductibility imposed by tax legislation in Australia; and - (iii) There being no changes in tax legislation which adversely affect the Group from realising the benefit.
+- The tax consolidated group deriving future assessable income of a nature and an amount sufficient to enable the benefit from the deductions for the losses to be realised; - (ii) The tax consolidated group continues to comply with the conditions for deductibility imposed by tax legislation in Australia; and - (iii) There being no changes in tax legislation which adversely affect the tax consolidated group from realising the benefit.